 Mode of instruction

-If the end grade is insufficient (lower than a 6.0), or the weighted average of Midterm- and Final projects is lower than 5.5, there is a possibility of taking an exam, replacing both the earlier Midterm- and Final project grades.
+If the end grade is insufficient (lower than a 6.0), or the weighted average of midterm exam and final project is lower than 5.5, there is a possibility of taking a re-sit exam, replacing only the midterm exam grade.
+No resit is possible for the final project.

 Inspection and feedback